-There were issued and outstanding 17,034,317 shares of the Company's Common Stock on March 21, 2022, which has been fixed as the record date for the purpose of determining shareholders entitled to notice of, and to vote at, the Meeting.
+There were issued and outstanding 17,094,298 shares of the Company's Common Stock on March 29, 2023, which has been fixed as the record date for the purpose of determining shareholders entitled to notice of, and to vote at, the Meeting.
 Each holder of Common Stock will be entitled to one vote, in person or by proxy, for each share of Common Stock held of record on the books of the Company as of the record date for the Meeting on any matter submitted to the vote of the shareholders, except, that in connection with the election of directors, the shares may be voted cumulatively if a shareholder present at the Meeting has given notice at the Meeting, prior to the voting, of his or her intention to vote cumulatively.
 If any shareholder has given such notice, then all shareholders entitled to vote for the election of directors may cumulate their votes.
 Cumulative voting means that a shareholder has the right to vote the number of shares he or she owns as of the record date, multiplied by the number of directors to be elected.
 This total number of votes may be cast for one nominee or it may be distributed on the same principle among as many nominees as the shareholder sees fit.
 If cumulative voting is declared at the Meeting, votes represented by proxies delivered pursuant to this Proxy Statement may be cumulated in the discretion of the proxy holders, in accordance with the recommendations of the Company's Board of Directors.

 A majority of the outstanding shares of Common Stock, represented in person or by proxy, is required for a quorum.
 Nominees receiving the most votes, up to the number of directors to be elected, are elected as directors for the ensuing year.
-The affirmative vote of at least a majority of the shares of Common Stock represented in person or by proxy and voting at the Meeting is required to approve Proposal 2 (ratification of the selection of Moss Adams LLP as the Company's independent registered public accounting firm for 2022), to approve Proposal 3 (the "Say on Pay" proposal), and, on Proposal 4, to recommend a frequency for the shareholder non-binding advisory vote on compensation.
+The affirmative vote of at least a majority of the shares of Common Stock represented in person or by proxy and voting at the Meeting is required to approve Proposal 2 (ratification of the selection of Moss Adams LLP as the Company's independent registered public accounting firm for 2023).

-If you hold Common Stock in "street name" and you fail to instruct your broker or nominee as to how to vote such Common Stock, your broker or nominee may, in its discretion, vote such Common Stock "FOR" ratification of the selection of Moss Adams LLP as the independent registered public accounting firm and auditors of the Company for 2022, but CANNOT vote "FOR" the election of directors, or "FOR" Proposal 3, or on Proposal 4 to recommend a frequency unless you instruct them as to your vote.
+If you hold Common Stock in "street name" and you fail to instruct your broker or nominee as to how to vote such Common Stock, your broker or nominee may, in its discretion, vote such Common Stock "FOR" ratification of the selection of Moss Adams LLP as the independent registered public accounting firm and auditors of the Company for 2023, but CANNOT vote "FOR" the election of directors.
 IT IS EXTREMELY IMPORTANT THAT YOU VOTE BY RETURNING YOUR PROXY CARD BY MAIL, OR VOTE BY USING THE INTERNET OR TELEPHONE.